Mini-Manhattan Meets Pragmatic Swiss Brutalism

-Originally, the crosswall-complex was intended for singles and elderly couples, as at the time local authorites regarded high rises unfit for families and children.
+The cross-wall complex was originally intended for singles and elderly couples, as at the time local authorites regarded high rises unfit for families and children.
+During the eighties and nineties, the estate went through a bit of a rough patch.
+Its fortunes turned for the better this side of the millennium.
 Since the noughties Hardau has been undergoing major regeneration programmes.
 A 2007 revamp merged the predominantly 2 1/2-bedroom apartments in the upper areas.
-Today, Hardau is home to a diverse mix of tenants, ranging from families, urban professionals, young creatives and pensioners.
+Today Hardau is home to a diverse mix of tenants, ranging from families, workers and urban professionals to young creatives and pensioners.